$2M Powerball ticket sold in Pennsylvania for New Year’s Eve drawing - NewsBreak

 $2M Powerball ticket sold in Pennsylvania for New Year’s Eve drawing

 ALTOONA, Pa.
-(WTAJ) — A winning Powerball ticket worth millions was sold in Pa., the Pennsylvania Lottery announced on New Year’s Day.
+(WTAJ) — A winning Powerball ticket worth millions was sold in Pennsylvania, the Pennsylvania Lottery announced on New Year’s Day.

-The ticket sold for Saturday’s $265 million Powerball is worth $2,000,000 to the winner.
+The ticket sold for Saturday’s $265 million Powerball is worth $2 million to the winner.
 They were able to match five of the five numbers without the Powerball but they had Power Play.

 The winning numbers on New Year’s Eve were: